Menu

 tons of additional plastic waste will end up in nature this year.

-Every country has it own Plastic Overshoot Day!
+Every country has its own Plastic Overshoot Day!
 Explore the Details for Your Country

 A country’s overshoot day incorporates the amount of waste generated by the population and how well the waste is managed.

-The story of a country’s Plastic Overshoot Day is built upon 1) the amount of plastic the population produces and uses 2) how well used plastic is managed when it becomes waste 3) how much plastic waste the country exports 4) how much plastic waste the country imports and 5) how well imported waste is managed once it arrives in the country.
+The story of a country’s Plastic Overshoot Day is built upon 1) the amount of plastic waste the population generates 2) how well plastic is managed when it becomes waste 3) how much plastic waste the country exports 4) how much plastic waste the country imports

 Contribution to Plastic Overshoot Day by country